12.5 Formal Types

 package I is new G(T1'Class);

 , the actual can be either definite or indefinite.
-Otherwise, the actual has to be definite.
-Incompatibilities With Ada 83
+Otherwise, the actual can only be definite.

 s, so it allows indefinite subtypes to be passed to definite formals, and applies a legality rule to the instance body.
 This is a contract model violation.
 Ada 95 disallows such cases at the point of the instantiation.
 The workaround is to add (<>) as the discriminant_part